Types of Secondary Treatment Systems

 Wastewater treatment can have up to three stages - primary, secondary and tertiary.
 We are discussing the first two stages here, but head to our What are the stages of sewage treatment? information page to learn more about the third stage.

-There are a range of differences between the primary and secondary treatment of wastewater, but the major one is the way each treatment is processed.
+There is a range of differences between the primary and secondary treatment of wastewater, but the major one is the way each treatment is processed.
 Primary treatment focuses on sedimentation, where solids separate from the water through several different tanks.
-In contrast, secondary treatment uses aeration, biofiltration and the interaction of waste throughout its process.
+In contrast, the secondary treatment uses aeration, biofiltration and the interaction of waste throughout its process.

 There are some other differences between primary and secondary wastewater treatment, including: